ipfs/specs/merkledag/ipld.md

 A merkle-path is a unix-style path (e.g. `/a/b/c/d`) which initially dereferences through a _merkle-link_ and allows access of elements of the referenced node and other nodes transitively.

-Merkle paths aren't suited to be used in filesystem representations (fuse mounts, HTTP or FTP protocols) as they describe the underlying IPLD data structure.
-Their use in filesystems is howver well suited for debug purposes (like `/proc` on unix).
+_Merkle-paths_ aren't suited for using them in a general purpose filesystem because it introduces many restrictions on file names.
+However, it can be used to work on special purpose filesystems.
+It can be compared to the `/proc` filesystem on unix computers or HTTP Web APIs where the allowed paths is restricted.

-Filesystems are encouraged to design an object model on top of IPLD that would be specialized for file manipulation and have specific path algorithms to query this model
+General purpose filesystems are encouraged to design an object model on top of IPLD that would be specialized for file manipulation and have specific path algorithms to query this model

 ### How do _merkle-paths_ work?